Adult deep in contemplation

 Minimize Regret

-Even if you have the right set of skills, have done your research, and have spent some time testing out your career idea, you still might feel nervous about taking the leap and making the change to a new field.
+Even if you have the right set of skills, have done your research, and have spent some time testing out your career idea, you still might feel nervous about taking the leap.
 That's why it's important to take some time to really think about whether or not you truly want to change careers before making the final decision to do so.

 Make the Change